aghyy/DHBW-Calendar/README.md

   - Click on the "Keypad" icon at the top to see an overview of all shortcuts.

 - **Viewing Food Menu**:
-  - Click on the "Food Menu" icon at the top to see the weeks offerings at the DHBW Casino.
+  - Click on the "Food Menu" icon at the top to see the week's offerings at the DHBW Casino.

 - **Accessing Moodle**:
   - Click on the "Moodle" icon at the top to log in and access your courses.